lordzac/alx-higher_level_programming/0x08-python-more_classes/README.md

 - Write a class Rectangle that defines a rectangle by: (based on 3-rectangle.py)
 - Write a class Rectangle that defines a rectangle by: (based on 4-rectangle.py)
 - Write a class Rectangle that defines a rectangle by: (based on 5-rectangle.py)
+- Write a class Rectangle that defines a rectangle by: (based on 6-rectangle.py)